Pandanus Medical Centre NT

 Dr. Michael Paroulakis

-MBBS, FRCS (England), FRACS Dip Dermoscopy, Dip Dermatology, Master of Medicine UQ
+MBBS, FRCS (England), FRACS, Master of Medicine (UQ), Dip Dermatology.

-Born in Melbourne and educated at Scotch College, Michael graduated from Melbourne University in 1963 with the degree of Bachelor of Medicine and Bachelor of surgery.
-In 1968 after further surgical training Michael was admitted to the Fellowship of the Royal Australasian College of Surgeons, and the following year in London was admitted to the Fellowship of the Royal College of Surgeons of England.
+Michael graduated from Melbourne University and subsequently was admitted to the Fellowship of the Royal Australasian College of Surgeons and also to the Fellowship of the Royal College of Surgeons of England.

 Dr. Simone Raye